CometVisu/cometvisu.github.io/index.md

     as an WebApp.

-To connect the visualisation to the Smart Home a "server" is required - but even very simple is hardware is sufficient: a router, a Raspberry Pi or even a full blown server can be used.
+To connect the visualisation to the Smart Home a "server" is required - but even very simple hardware is sufficient: a router, a Raspberry Pi or even a full blown server can be used.

 Not eager to install and administer you own server?
 Then you can choose between